Resources: Know Before You Go

 There are a variety of reasons that can cause financial aid to be delayed:

-• Spring 2023 disbursements will begin to post to students' Bursar accounts beginning the week of January 9th.
-Visit this page to see how to check your Financial Aid Status to see what may be preventing the release of your aid.
+• Visit this page to see how to check your Financial Aid Status to see what may be preventing the release of your aid.

 • Incomplete To Do List Items - These items delay financial aid from releasing and need your attention as soon as possible.
 Learn how to review To Do List items in your Student Center here.